Defining energy hardship

 For some New Zealanders, accessing enough energy in their homes while also staying on top of their bills is a challenge.
 There are a wide range of factors that can affect the energy situation of households and contribute to them living in energy hardship.
 Despite this New Zealand has lacked a nationally accepted definition or method of measuring energy hardship.

-This work is based on one of the Electricity Price Review’s recommendations to government to support efforts aimed at alleviating energy hardship.
+This work was one of the recommendations of the Electricity Price Review to government to support efforts aimed at alleviating energy hardship.
 The Energy Hardship webpage has information on other related initiatives that were developed in response to the Review’s recommendations.

 Energy hardship